exakat/exakat/docs/Rules.rst

 #########

 PHP has a special class constant to hold the name of the class : 'class' keyword.
-It represents the classname that is used in the left part of the operator.
+It represents the class name that is used in the left part of the operator.

 Using '\:\:class' is safer than relying on a string.
 It does adapt if the class's name or its namespace is changed'.
 It is also faster, though it is a micro-optimisation.